Get Your Handicap Parking

 A licensed physician must evaluate your condition and certify that it meets your state’s requirements for accessible parking.

 Please note: Eligibility criteria may vary slightly depending on your state’s DMV regulations.
-Our platform will guide you through the process based on your location and ensure your application complies with local standards.
+Our platform will help you with the process based on where you are.
+It will also make sure your application meets local standards.

 How long does it take to get my permit?